Making peace with my laugh lines.

 At the tender age of 25, I noticed my first wrinkles of expression, tiny creases around my mouth that seemed to appear without warning.
 Not really wrinkles, no, just little laugh lines.

-I’ve been trying to love my “laugh lines” with varying degrees of success ever since.
+I’ve been struggling to love my “laugh lines” ever since.

 “You look great.